-USEC ordered 4.4 million SWU in calendar 1998, of which 2.5 million SWU had been delivered as of October 31, 1998.
-Delivery of the remaining SWU ordered for delivery in calendar 1998 has been delayed, and USEC currently does not anticipate receiving this material prior to the end of this calendar year.
+USEC ordered 4.4 million SWU in calendar 1998, of which 2.7 million SWU had been delivered as of December 31, 1998.
+Delivery of the remaining SWU ordered for delivery in calendar 1998 has been delayed.
 In addition, USEC has ordered 5.5 million SWU for delivery in calendar 1999.
 USEC has committed to order up to 5.5 million SWU in each of the calendar years 2000 and 2001.
 The quantities and prices for SWU purchases under the Russian Contract through 2001 have been set.
 Prices for SWU delivered in 1999, 2000 and 2001 are subject to adjustment based on U.S. inflation.
 The contract provides that the parties will meet in 2000 and may at that time agree on quantities and prices for the five years beginning in 2002.
 USEC expects to purchase 5.5 million SWU in each of the years following 2001 during the remaining term of the Russian Contract.